-Logistics fluidity and financial liquidity are both required to provide the oxygen necessary to keep goods pulsating through international supply chains.
+Supply chain finance provides the logistics fluidity and financial liquidity provide the oxygen to keep goods pulsating through international supply chains.
 Global trends, challenges, and market opportunities are shaping and impacting shipper’s need for working capital, trade credit, or marine insurance.

 Canadians are not alone in needing to adapt to changing structural conditions international trade and the needs of global supply chains.
 Financial markets in different countries around the globe have various degrees of sophistication, credit availability and capacity to support this type of activity.

 Companies that deal internationally have to be able to differentiate between the regulatory requirements for each of the countries in which they operate as well as the differing financial strength of those countries and the commercial companies that they deal with.
 The attendant risk and working capital requirements of their partners often lead them to seek risk mitigation, in various forms, as well as differentiated transaction structuring to minimize their working capital usage.

 Many companies use a broader spectrum of products, depending on the nations in which they operate to be able to diversify their risk exposure between countries, buyers, and industries.
 “One solution doesn’t work equally well in all markets.
 For example, Asia is a large market which often requires traditional trade instruments such as ”Letters of Credit” or “Guarantees” whereas trade within North America is predominantly oriented to Open Account transactions,” according to RBC’s Chris Duggan.